formester/formester-site/content/blog/how-web-form-integrations-improve-workflow-and-boost-business-productivity.md

 ## **What is Web Form Integration?**

 Web form integration is incorporating web forms into a business's digital infrastructure, playing a pivotal role in data collection and automation.
-These forms, including contact forms, surveys, and lead generation forms, are essential tools utilized across various industries to gather valuable information from users, customers, prospects, or website visitors.
+These forms, including [contact forms](https://formester.com/templates/categories/contact-forms/), [survey forms](https://formester.com/templates/categories/survey-forms/), and [lead generation forms](https://formester.com/templates/categories/lead-generation/), are essential tools utilized across various industries to gather valuable information from users, customers, prospects, or website visitors.

 Web form integrations involve linking these online forms to databases, CRMs (Customer Relationship Management systems), or other software, allowing for automated data transfer and storage.
 Essentially, it helps optimize collecting and organizing data, making it more accessible and actionable.